lgmoneda/lgmoneda.github.io/_posts/2024-07-01-invariant-random-forest.md

 \end{aligned}
 $$

-However, having this ratio being exact in every environment for a certain split is a hard condition that's unrealistic.
-So a loss function $$L$$ related to it is created, in which we add a penalty term.
+However, exacting this ratio in every environment for a particular split is a hard, unrealistic condition.
+So, the authors propose a loss function $$L$$ related to it, in which we add a penalty term.
 The loss is the ratio between the highest and the lowest $$I(Q_m^e, \theta)$$ minus 1:

 $$
 L(Q^1_m, ..., Q^E_m, \theta) = \text{max}_{e,f}I(Q^e_m, \theta)/I(Q^f_m, \theta) - 1
 $$

-Notice $$e$$ is a certain environment, $$f$$ represents all the environments available.
+Notice that $$e$$ is a specific environment, and $$f$$ represents all available environments.

 To smooth it: